 POLICY 6.
-Landscape and the Natural Environment (Relates to Objectives 4, 5 & 6) Proposals for development should respect the distinct character of the local landscape.
+Landscape and the natural environment.
+(Relates to Objectives 4, 5 & 6.)

-- (A) Developments should preserve the landscape by ensuring that the objectives of the SKDC Landscape Character Assessment are upheld. - (B) The open farmland character of the parish is to be maintained, and any new farm buildings, business units or tourism developments should be of a high standard of design, including landscaping, appropriate to the location. - (C) Development proposals should respect the key views identified within the conservation area and the wider parish landscape.
-They should not compromise their significance in the neighbourhood area.
-Proposals which enhance or improve views will be supported but proposals which unacceptably impact on them will not be supported. - (D) Any changes that benefit native flora and fauna will be encouraged.
-These include new woodland or hedgerow planting, more uncultivated field margins or land given up for a nature reserve.
+- (A) Developments should preserve the landscape by ensuring that the objectives of the SKDC Landscape Character Assessment are upheld. - (B) Development proposals should respond positively to the open farmland character of the parish.
+Proposals for new farm buildings, business units or tourism developments should be of a high standard of design and, where necessary, incorporate landscaping appropriate to its location. - (C) Development proposals should respect the key views identified within the conservation area and the wider parish landscape and should not detract from their significance.
+Proposals which would unacceptably impact on the identified key views will not be supported. - (D) As appropriate to their scale, nature and location development proposals should incorporate any practicable measures which would benefit native flora and fauna.